-The Arctic Circle crosses Iceland only in one place, that is on the island Grímsev.
+The Arctic Circle crosses Iceland only in one place, that is on the island Grímsey.
 At summer solstice in June each year the sun stays visible there for 24 hours.
 The position of the Arctic Circle is not fixed and moves northwards along the island.
 Therefore two symbols for the Arctic Circle can be found on the island.
 The original one is a kind of a bridge at 66°33'N close to the airport and the new one is a huge concrete sphere, 3 meters in diameter which was inaugurated in September 2017.
 The artwork will be moved once a year according to the movement of the Arctic Circle.
 To get there by foot takes about 3 hours (roundtrip) from the village.
 Partial transport can be arranged (pre-book recommended).
 Three marked "century stones" can be found on the island displaying the position of the Arctic Circle 1717, 1817 and 1917.

-The Church of Grimsey
+The Church of Grímsey

-One of the early Catholic bishops of Iceland, Jón Ögmundsson consecrated a church on Grímsey in the 11th century.
+One of the early Catholic bishops of Iceland, Jón Ögmundsson, consecrated a church on Grímsey in the 11th century.
 It was dedicated to St. Olaf, the patron saint of Norway.
-Sadly, the old church from 1867, was destroyed by fire in the autumn of 2021.
-No valuables could be saved from the church which burned to ashes in only 20 minutes.
-A new church will be build on the site, including a vestry and restrooms, which the old one lacked.
-Fundraising for the new church is ongoing
+Sadly, the old church from 1867 was destroyed by fire in the autumn of 2021.
+No valuables could be saved from the church, which burned to ashes in only 20 minutes.
+A new church has been built on the site and was consecrated in the summer of 2025.
+It includes a vestry and restrooms, which the old one lacked.